turingschool/curriculum/tutorials/capybara/capybara_with_rack_test.markdown

 ### RSpec, Capybara, and Steak

-Cucumber has many fans and a growing number of skeptics.
+Some developers don't want to bother with Cucumber.
 They wanted the power of doing outside-in testing but didn't want to deal with the translation step. *Steak* was born as a way to meld the powers of RSpec and Capybara directly.
 Now we can write integration tests in a similar language to our unit tests, greatly simplifying the process.

 In late 2010 the Capybara community decided to absorb the Steak syntax and roll it right into Capybara itself.
 Together with RSpec we can build awesome integration tests.

 ### Rack::Test

-By default Capybara will use Rack::Test.
+By default Capybara will use `Rack::Test`.
 This Ruby library interacts with your app from the Rack level, similar to an external user.
 It runs requests against your app, then provides the resulting HTML to Capybara and RSpec for examination.

-Rack::Test is completely headless, though, so you won't see anything.
+`Rack::Test` is completely headless, though, so you won't see anything.
 It doesn't use a real browser, it's similar to using the unix utility `curl`.
 The advantage is that it can run fast--there's no GUI to render, images to process, etc. The disadvantage is that it doesn't process JavaScript.
-If you need to test JavaScript in your integration tests, we'll look at solutions with Selenium and capybara-webkit later.
+If you need to test JavaScript in your integration tests, we'll look at solutions with Selenium and `capybara-webkit` later.

 ## Capybara Usage and Syntax